motet-a/libforks/README.md

 You have to use `shutdown(2)` before `close(2)` on the socket if you want the child process to detect that the socket is closed.

+This function is thread-safe, it is safe to use it concurrently with the same `libfork_ServerConn` shared between multiple threads.

 -----